ropensci-archive/opendata/README.md

 ### Astronomy

 -   [RStars](http://cran.rstudio.com/web/packages/RStars/index.html): Star-API provides API access to the American Museum of Natural History's Digital Universe Data, including positions, luminosity, color, and other data on over 100,000 stars as well as constellations, exo-planets, clusters and others.
 [Source on GitHub](https://github.com/ropensci/RStars).

+### Business

+-   [forbesListR](https://github.com/abresler/forbesListR) (not on CRAN) offers access to a number of business-related datasets provided by Forbes.

 ### Chemistry